MohamedHashish42/Interview-Preparation/CSharpConceptsAndKeyFeatures.md

 foregroundThread.IsBackground = false; // Default is foreground thread
 foregroundThread.Start();
 ```

-In the above example, if the foreground thread is running, the application will wait until it finishes its execution before it can exit.
+As long as this thread is running, the application will not exit.
 ### Background threads

-In C#, **background threads** are threads that run in the background of your application.
-These threads are typically used **for tasks that should not block the main execution** of the program, such as performing lengthy computations or I/O operations.
+**Background threads** do **not** prevent the application from terminating.
+They are often used for tasks like I/O or background processing that aren’t essential to app shutdown.

 #### Key Points:

-1. **Thread Behavior**: Background threads run independently of the main thread (UI thread).
+1. **Thread Behavior**: Run in the background, don’t block app termination.
-2. **Termination**: When all foreground threads (e.g., the main thread) finish, the runtime will automatically terminate any background threads, even if they haven't completed their work.
+2. **Termination**: Automatically stopped when all foreground threads finish.
-3. **Use Case**: Ideal for tasks that don’t need to keep the application running.
+3. **Use Case**: Ideal for non-critical tasks that can be abandoned if the app exits.

 #### Example:
 ```csharp